domdavid/winterWonderland/README.md

 .
 ```
 ## SnowFlake.java
-This is an example object that contains a paint method that can be called/invoked in the Frame's paint method.
+This is an example java class that contains a paint method that can be called/invoked in the Frame class' paint method.
 This allows any additional types of objects you create to handle their own way to paint on the screen!
 ```java
 public class SnowFlake
 {